AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 Making the Report Justify Premium Pricing

 There's a direct line between deliverable quality and engagement pricing.
-When your output looks like a Google Doc with bullet points, it's hard to command premium fees.
-When your output is a branded, professionally formatted PDF with scores, visualizations, role-based action plans, and a clear roadmap, the pricing conversation changes.
+When your firm's output looks like a Google Doc with bullet points, it's hard to command premium fees.
+When the output is a branded, professionally formatted PDF with scores, visualizations, role-based action plans, and a clear roadmap, the pricing conversation changes.

 Consider the context: Deloitte was caught shipping an AI-generated research report to the Australian government with fabricated citations, fictional academic papers, and a made-up quote attributed to a federal court judge.
 The firm refunded part of the fee.
 Then it happened again in Canada.
 That's the bar the market is now measuring against.
 A polished readiness report with real data, structured analysis, and a client-specific roadmap isn't just professional.
 It's the distinction between AI-shipped and expert-verified.